Nursing MSN & DNP

 What Is a Psychiatric-Mental Health Nurse Practitioner?

-• Assess and diagnose patients to better understand their mental well-being. psychiatric-mental health nurse practitioners perform comprehensive health assessments to learn about a patient’s routine behaviors, family health history and psychiatric history.
+• Assess and diagnose patients to better understand their mental well-being.
+Psychiatric-mental health nurse practitioners perform comprehensive health assessments to learn about a patient’s routine behaviors, family health history and psychiatric history.

 • Create treatment plans to help address a patient’s psychiatric needs.
 Treatment plans often assess patient medications, their psychiatric history and any mental health symptoms that a patient may be exhibiting.